The 2025 premiere production of Voiceless: A Musical is supported by funds from the

 The story of VOICELESS: A MUSICAL is centered around Addy, founder of Spectrum Services, a small courier company that employs people on the autism spectrum, including Addy’s beloved niece, Gigi.
 Together they have created an ideal, fun-filled workplace; they love their jobs almost as much as they love each other.

-Addy holds all her tension in her throat and has been struggling to figure out what's going on as she fights to keep Spectrum Services afloat financially and repair her fractured relationship with her narcissistic mother, Liz.
+Addy holds all her tension in her throat and has been struggling to figure out what's going on as she fights to keep Spectrum Services afloat financially and repair her fractured relationship with her cold, self-absorbed mother, Liz.
 To save her company and please her mom, Addy agrees to participate in a Shark Tank-type competition with her mom’s new BF, Kathy, a con artist who presents herself as a successful entrepreneur.

 The event is a total disaster.
 Addy ends up completely losing her speaking voice, and Kathy uses the opportunity to start taking over Spectrum Services.
 Meanwhile, Addy seeks the support of the eccentric ENT doctor, Dr. Stone, who reveals layers to voice she’d never imagined, including chakras and the intimate relationship between the mind and body.
 To her amazement, Addy discovers that even though she can’t talk, she can still sing!